 You’re going to be very busy on your wedding day.
 That’s why you’ll want to get to know your wedding photographer a bit beforehand.
 Try to set up an in-person meeting or two, or a few phone calls, to talk about your vision for your wedding photos.
 If you aren’t sure, you can also ask them to describe their vibe/style and how they approach weddings.
 (For example, do they do candid shots, or is it mostly posed?
 Do you also shoot with film, or just digitally?)

 Make sure you’re comfortable with your photographer’s style and approach before you hire them.
+Explore Zola's vendor directory to find trusted wedding photographers from Denver, CO to Los Angeles, CA and everything in between.
 And don’t be shy to speak up about special requests or traditions you want them to capture.